ec-jrc/lisflood-lisvap/3_2_LISVAP_settingsfile/index.md

 | repES0Maps                | Write output variable $ES_0$ map                                                   | True    |
 | repTAvgMaps               | Write output variable $T_{avg}$ map                                                | True    |

-[^1]: Keep in mind that EFAS and CORDEX are two mutually-exclusive flags.
-If both are true, EFAS flag has precedence.
+[^1]: Note that EFAS, GLOFAS and CORDEX are mutually-exclusive flags.
+If all the three flags are true, the EFAS flag has precedence; if both GLOFAS and CORDEX flags are true, the GLOFAS flag has the precedence.

 These options all act as switches (1= on,  0=off).
-Below an example of how to change the default settings by adding/changing the respective option parameter into the settings file:
+The panel below shows an example of how to change the default settings by adding/changing the respective option parameter into the settings file.
+For instance, the EFAS flag has been switched off, while the GLOFAS flag has been switched on.

 ```xml